 Budget friendly fun for all!

 One might expect prices to be jacked up here like the rest of Vegas, however, quite the contrary.
 Most games are just 50 cents a piece, while a fewer of the oldest games are just a quarter!
 You can cash in a $10 and enjoy hours of fun!
 Lets just say a visit to the Pinball Hall of Fame offers a lot better investment for your money than gambling at the casinos.

 Not to mention, it is the perfect entertainment alternative for those under 21 and anyone else who prefers not to gamble.
 Here, you will have just as much fun (probably more so), only with the added benefits of greater affordability, fewer crowds, and a smoke-free atmosphere.

 A few of the oldest pinball machines from the 1950’s.
 These are really fun and just a quarter per play!

 They have so many fun selections here, with the majority based on favorite movies, TV shows, and games from the 90’s such as Terminator 2, Jurassic Park, The Addams Family, Ghostbusters, The Simpsons, and Super Mario Brothers.
-All the games are in great condition and we did not have one problem with a game stealing money.
-All machines have been refurbished, and thus, are in excellent playing condition.
+All the games are in great condition and we did not have any issues with a game stealing money.
+All machines are refurbished, and thus, are in excellent playing condition.
 In addition to pinball, you will find arcade games (you must try the original Super Mario Brothers), those fun claw machines (both stuffed animals and a rubber duck game), air hockey, and more.